JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7930 days**.

-And here is a just a random fact -  **In 1747, the first American mention of the Christmas tree occurred.
-However, it was a not a tree but instead a pyramid made out of wood and decorated with apples and evergreen boughs**.
+And here is a just a random fact -  **Actress Sally Field was paid $4,000 a week for her role in the TV show The Flying Nun**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)